4 min read

 Impact resistance is a property which is not a unique value for every material as it can differ considerably depending on the HDT of the object.
 It is therefore interesting to investigate the different behaviour of the material at different temperatures in order to construct a graph and understand the possible temperature ranges of use.

 The tests are performed by a tool equipped with a calibrated mallet which impacts the specimen with a known amount of energy (proportional to the weight of the mallet and the starting height) when it rotates.
 The energy dissipated is measured by the angle at which the bat rises after impact; the greater the angle, the less energy is dissipated.
-In the picture below we can see the test machine in use in Weerg, ready to run the test on a PA12 specimen made in HP MJF.
+In the picture below we can see the test machine in use in Weerg, ready to run the test on a PA12 specimen made in HP MJF 3D printing.

 There are different approaches to performing these tests and the two most popular are: